w3bdesign/earthdoom/README.md

 ```bash
 npm install
 ```
-You now need to retrieve the API keys for Clerk and Planetscale and enter them into .env (you need to rename .env.example to .env)
+You now need to retrieve the API keys for Clerk and Supabase and enter them into .env (you need to rename .env.example to .env)

 ## Usage